How We Do It: Market Practices

 Grey market trading

 Grey market trading (GMT) is the conditional trading of securities relating to a new issue from the point of deal announcement until such securities are free-to-trade.
-Given the evolution of market practices this area, an FMSB Working Group is developing a Statement of Good Practice intended to promote a common understanding of the purpose, benefits and risks associated with GMT across issuers, investors and market makers.
-Additionally, it will consider GMT restrictions and potential conflicts of interest for firms who are also on the syndicate for the new issuance.
+This Statement of Good Practice (currently in Transparency Draft) is intended to promote a common understanding of the purpose, benefits and risks associated with GMT across issuers, investors and market makers; and identify key considerations for syndicate banks prior to deciding to conduct grey market trading in different contexts.

 New issuance swaps